eclipse-cyclonedds/cyclonedds/docs/manual/config/ddsi_concepts.rst

 as a DDSI reader or writer.
 In this translation, some of the structure of the DCPS domain is obscured because the standardized parts of DDSI have no knowledge of DCPS Subscribers and Publishers.
-Instead, each DDSI reader is the combination of the corresponding DCPS data reader and the DCPS subscriber it belongs to; similarly, each DDSI writer is a combination of the corresponding DCPS DataWriter and DCPS publisher.
+Instead, each DDSI reader is the combination of the corresponding DCPS DataReader and the DCPS subscriber it belongs to; similarly, each DDSI writer is a combination of the corresponding DCPS DataWriter and DCPS publisher.
 This corresponds to the way the standardized DCPS built-in topics describe the DCPS data readers and DataWriter's, as there are no standardized built-in topics for describing